Termites: Profile and Information

 Termite alates do not leave the colony until a nuptial flight happens.
 Alate males and females form pairs and then land in search of a perfect place for a settlement.

 There will be no mating between a termite king and queen until they find such a place.
-When they eventually find such a place, they excavate a chamber large enough for the both of them, close up the entryway and mate.
+When they eventually find such a place, they excavate a chamber large enough for the both of them, close up the entryway, and mate.

-The termite king only grows slightly more substantial after the first mating and continues to mate with the termite queen for the rest of his life.
+The termite king grows slightly more substantial after the first mating and continues to mate with the termite queen for the rest of his life.

 If, for some reason, a termite queen is absent, the termite king will produce pheromones that encourage the development of a new termite queen.
 Since the termite queen and king are monogamous, there is no sperm competition.

-These supplementary reproductives will only mature into full reproductives when the death of a termite king or queen is recorded, or when they are separated from the colony that has a king and queen.
+These supplementary reproductives will only mature into full reproductives when the death of a termite king or queen is recorded or when they are separated from the colony that has a king and queen.

 The neotropical termite, Embiratermes neotenous, and many other termite species form colonies that have a primary king accompanied by one primary queen or by as many as 200 neotenic queens that had come from thelytokous parthenogenesis of a founding primary queen.